Pithaya/spicetify-apps-dist/README.md

 ![preview](https://raw.githubusercontent.com/Pithaya/spicetify-apps/main/custom-apps/better-local-files/docs/build-cache.PNG)

 The cache can take some time to be built depending on how many tracks you have and how large the cover images are.

+The **clear album cache** menu item allows you to clear the cache and go back to the default behavior.

 ## Upcoming features